On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The Banach case: results

 \subsection{An alternative route to equality via the chain rule}

-In this section, extending an argument sketched in the introduction we show that, even without radial differentiability for the governing dissipation potential $\calR$, De Giorgi's estimate \eqref{eq:BGS.DeGiIineq} can be improved to an identity along a curve $\sigma \mapsto \wt u_\sigma$ \begin{enumerate} \item with suitable regularity \item such that the chain rule holds for $\sigma \mapsto \calE(\wt u_\sigma)$. \end{enumerate} Thus, the motivation for this section is to support our conjecture that De Giorgi's identity is valid in more general situation than those understood by now.
+In this section, we extend an argument sketched in the introduction by showing that, even without radial differentiability for the dissipation potential $\calR$, the improved De Giorgi estimate with force selection \eqref{eq:BGS.DeGiIneq-wsel} can be enhanced to an identity along a curve $\sigma \mapsto \wt u_\sigma$ \begin{enumerate} \itemsep-0.2em \item with suitable regularity \item such that the chain rule holds for $\sigma \mapsto \calE(\wt u_\sigma)$. \end{enumerate} Thus, the motivation for this section is to support our conjecture that the De Giorgi identity is valid in more general situations than those understood by now.

-We substantiate the second requirements in the following hypothesis and highlight that, for the variational interpolant it is in fact sufficient to have (piecewise) absolute continuity, whereas the results from Section \ref{ss:regularity-added} even granted, under additional assumptions, (local) Lipschitz continuity of the curve $\sigma \mapsto \wt u_\sigma$.
+We substantiate the above requirements in the following hypothesis and highlight that, for the variational interpolant it is in fact sufficient to have (piecewise) absolute continuity, whereas the results from Section \ref{ss:regularity-added} even granted, under additional assumptions, (local) Lipschitz continuity of the curve $\sigma \mapsto \wt u_\sigma$.